0nru-hacking/gcp-offensive-tool/README.md

 # gcp-offensive-tool

-This tool was developed as part of a Master's Thesis in Cybersecurity.
-It automates the creation of vulnerable configurations and the execution of real-world abuse techniques in Google Cloud Platform (GCP), allowing controlled testing of privilege escalation, persistence, and post-exploitation scenarios.
+This repository contains a modular tool developed as part of a Master's Thesis in Cybersecurity.
+It enables the creation and exploitation of vulnerable configurations in Google Cloud Platform (GCP), simulating realistic post-compromise scenarios such as privilege escalation, identity abuse, and persistence.

+---

 ## 🔍 Purpose